OrchidForever/itec5025/Assignment 10/README.md

 This chatbot uses postgres.
 I use a dockerfile for my postgres database but didn't include it here.
 It is just a basic docker image of pgvector/pg:17.
 I can if needed proved the docker compose needed.
 It doesn't need to be pgvector but I am also using this image for a personal project that uses PGVector.

+Thank you for the feedback in Week 8.
+This works a lot better I think and I am getting better results I think in general for what I want to use this for.

 ## How to Run

 1. Navigate to the project directory: